kgn/resume/readme.md

 ### Blizzard Entertainment
 *February 2007 - Present*

-[Blizzard Entertainment](http://us.blizzard.com/en-us/) is a video game company known world wide for its award winning titles like *World of Warcraft*, *Star Craft*, and *Diablo*.
+[Blizzard Entertainment](http://us.blizzard.com/en-us/) is a video game company known world wide for its award winning titles: *World of Warcraft*, *Star Craft*, and *Diablo*.

-During my time at Blizzard I was a software engineer for the cinematics team working on everything from animation to rendering, creating tools used by artists, websites for approvals, and api's for other programmers.
+Over the past 5 years at Blizzard I have been a software engineer on the Cinematics team.
+This work has reached a wide gamut of technologies and disciplines.
+Everything from animation to rendering, creating tools used by artists, websites for approvals, and API's.

-The most recent project I worked on was a ground up re-write of the lighting tool.
-This tool is a desktop application with the front end written completely with HTML, CSS/SASS, and coffeescript/javascript running inside of a custom build of chromium.
-My primary role on this team was to design the user interface/experience and build out most of it as well as build core functionality into the application.
+Currently I am on the team responsible for writing a new in-house lighting tool.
+This tool is a desktop application with the front end written completely with HTML, CSS/SASS, and coffeescript/javascript running inside of a webkit frame.
+My primary role on this team is to design and implement much of the user interface/experience, but I also contribute to the core of the application as well.

 ### O Entertainment | Back at the Barnyard
 *July 2006 - February 2007*